nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/HLS_NBR2_Landsat.md

 **NOTE: This layer is undergoing beta testing.**

-The dynamically generated Normalized Burn Ratio 2 (NBR2) imagery layer modifies the Normalized Burn Ratio (NBR) to highlight water sensitivity in vegetation and may be useful in post-fire recovery studies.
-NBR2 is calculated as a ratio between the SWIR values, substituting the SWIR1 band for the NIR band used in NBR.
+The dynamically generated Normalized Burn Ratio 2 (NBR2) imagery layer is a variant of the Normalized Burn Ratio (NBR).
+It is used to highlight water sensitivity in vegetation and can potentially be used to assess post-fire vegetation conditions.
+The water content present in healthy vegetation, saturated soils, open water bodies, etc. are strongly absorbed by shortwave infrared light at 1.6 µm and 2.1 µm, relatively more so for the latter.
+The 1.6 µm band is particularly sensitive to moisture content within vegetation and can aid in discriminating between woody and non-woody vegetation types, while the 2.1 µm band provides additional overall sensitivity to moisture in vegetation and soils.
+NBR2 is calculated using the reflectance of the 1.6 µm shortwave infrared band (Band 6) and the 2.1 µm shortwave infrared band (Band 7) in HLS L30 imagery.

-It is calculated using:

 `NBR2 = (SWIR1 – SWIR2) / (SWIR1 + SWIR2)`